imcitius/ansible_vars_consul/README.md

 Ansible vars plugin, to get inventory configuration variables from Hashicorp Consul KV store.

+## Usage

 Consul KV store should contain tree structure, starting in 'inventory-json' folder, for example:

 /inventory-json/common/foo:bar - configuration level common to all inventories and projects.